 “Today it’s just a hose,” Jason said, “but I don’t want this car to turn into a money pit.”

-“The age old struggle,” father noted, “man trying to figure out his way through the world.”
+“The age old struggle,” father noted, “trying to stay out of the red.”

-“You know,” father began oratorically, “when your mother and I moved into this house, there was a cherry orchard right over there.”
+“You know,” father began, “when your mother and I moved into this house, there was a cherry orchard right over there.”
 He pointed down the street at a block of tract houses silhouetted against the setting sun.

 Jason searched his earliest memories.
 “Yeah, I think I remember that.”